-2. Try finding the address or a contact that has access to his secretary.
+2. Try finding the address or contact info that has access to his secretary.
 Use Google, Whois, forums and ask your connections who has the most connections (they will probably know someone that can help you out)

 Step 3.
 Interact on social media

 Assuming you managed to get their business card, let’s proceed with step three.
 When you are back at the office the next day, add that individual on Facebook, LinkedIn and Twitter.
 Whatever feels appropriate.
 If you have to unfollow / follow on Twitter, do it.
 If it’s a Facebook page, you don’t have to like it, because it doesn’t really matter, unless you know for sure that he is updating it himself.
 Then it’s a good idea to interact on that page.
-The point is that the other side needs to interact with you, or at least see that you are trying to interact with them, so a friend request on Facebook and/or LinkedIn connection are best because of a personal interaction.
+The point is that the other side needs to interact with you, or at least see that you are trying to interact with them, so a friend request on Facebook and/or LinkedIn connection is best because of personal interaction.